 - 4 years old – 4 half days.

-This period got easier gradually as he went to school more.
-There are fewer tasks to deal with as he got older.
+Being a SAHD became easier gradually as he spent more time at school.
+There were fewer tasks to deal with as he got older.
 Getting off the bottle and diaper were awesome.
 This made it much easier to go out.
 I did not have to pack a huge bag whenever we went out anymore.
 However, a different aspect got much more difficult.
 Our son developed a rebellious streak and we butted heads all the time.
 There were a lot of meltdowns, arguments, and general unpleasantness.
 I already forgot why we fought so much, but it was a tough stretch.
 I think it was mainly trying to get him to do what I wanted that was so frustrating.
 At least, I got a little break whenever he went off to preschool.
 There were some disciplinary problems at preschool too.
 He was quick to hit other kids and punched a teacher in the crotch once.
 You gotta watch yourself around these little kids.
 Warning: Don’t go to YouTube to look up crotch punch.
-You’re going to waste a ton of time and laugh too loud at work. 😀
+You’re going to waste a ton of time and laugh too loud at work…

 This period was a little more difficult.
 While there were fewer tasks to deal with, it was harder emotionally.
 It’s frustrating to deal with kids this age, as I’m sure most parents can attest.
 Being a SAHD during this period was still less difficult than working full time because it got progressively easier as the preschool time increased.